 My goal is to give students the tools and skills they need to play the music they enjoy.
 Since no two students are the same, I tailor each lesson according to the student's goals.
 I help guide students in picking songs they like that are beneficial to their progress but I mainly let students and parents decide what musical styles and genres they would like to learn.
 Regardless of whether you enjoy playing fiddle, classical, or Celtic music, all of my students learn scales, note-reading, rhythms, counting, ear training, and tone production.
 I believe having a solid foundation in technique will make a student sound great whether they are playing George Frederic Handel or George Strait.
 For all of my lessons, I include detailed notes on what we worked on to guide your practice during the week.

-In addition to the one-on-one lessons that can be booked from this page, Lora is offering a group course entitled "An Introduction to Playing in Higher Positions for the Violin" this Fall 2019.
-This class will meet for four live sessions on Thursday, Nov 14, 21, skip Thanksgiving, Dec 5 & 12, from 4-5 pm EST / 1-3 pm PST.
-Learn more and sign up here.
+In addition to the one-on-one lessons that can be booked from this page, Lora Gallman is offering a group class titled Playing in Higher Positions for the Violin this Winter 2020.
+This class will meet for four live sessions on Thursdays, January 16, 23, 30, and February 6, from 5-6 pm ET / 2-3 pm PT. -- Learn more and sign up here.

 I use several different curricula depending on the student's level and musical preferences.
 For beginners I use String Basics in addition to scale and theory books.
 For beginning to intermediate players I use the Suzuki Books, Solo Pieces for Intermediate Players, Developing Double Stops, Introduction to the Positions, as well as etude and scale books.
 Advanced students progress through concerti, sonatas and etudes while continuing scales with Hrimaly or the Flesch Scale System.
 This is not an extensive list of books I use and I am always open to music and books students bring to their lessons.